 Health hazards in Mexico

 Expats should also avoid drinking tap water and having ice in drinks.
-Other factors to consider in Mexico are safety, violent crime and a risk of natural disasters.

 Pre-travel vaccinations for Mexico